IRIS-Solutions-Team/irispie-pages/docs/data_management/time_series.md

     * $C_t$ is the change constraint data,
     * $\lambda$ is the smoothing parameter,
     * $1, \dots, T$ is the HP filter time span (see above),
-    * $\Omega$ is the time periods within the time span where the original data are available,
+    * $\Omega$ is the time periods within the filter time span where the original data are available,
-    * $\Omega_L$ is the time periods within the time span where the level constraint data are specified,
+    * $\Omega_L$ is the time periods within the filter time span where the level constraint data are specified,
-    * $\Omega_C$ is the time periods within the time span where the change constraint data are specified.
+    * $\Omega_C$ is the time periods within the filter time span where the change constraint data are specified.

     The gap component, $\widehat{y}_t$, is then calculated as the difference between the original data and the trend component,